dcsil/Cyberity-App/README.md

 ## Webapp

-The web application can be found: https://cyberity.herokuapp.com/
+The web application can be found: [Cyberity Application](https://cyberity.herokuapp.com/)

 ## Main page

-The official cyberity repository can be found: https://github.com/dcsil/Cyberity
+The official cyberity repository can be found: [Cyberity Repo](https://github.com/dcsil/Cyberity)

 Table of Contents
 ---